 Intrigued by the intricacies of cancer biochemistry

 My science background in cell and molecular biology was the perfect fit for the oncology field.
 Cell and molecular biology involves learning what is going on inside the body at the cellular level.
 My favourite course at the University of Victoria was the ‘molecular basis of cancer’.
-In that course we looked at intricate details of all the pathways that drive cancer growth.
+In that course, we looked at intricate details of all the pathways that drive cancer growth.
 Contrary to common belief, cancer is not a single disease.
 Cancer is actually a collection of 200+ diseases, with each cancer type behaving very differently.
 At the Moncton Naturopathic Medical Clinic, we individualize your treatments based on your type of cancer and the driving factors associated with that cancer type.
 For example, in breast cancer, some of the molecular targets include IGF-1, NFκB, EGFR, PI3K/Akt/mTOR, STAT-3, IL-6, and VEGF.
-The cancer cell can hijack these signaling pathways and overuse them to cause uncontrolled cancer cell growth.
+The cancer cell can hijack these signalling pathways and overuse them to cause uncontrolled cancer cell growth.
 We use targeted medicines to regulate each of these overexpressed pathways.
-For example, a highly concentrated extract from green tea given at a therapeutic dose inhibits VEGF; vitamin D3 at the optimal blood concentration inhibits IGF signaling; and R+ alpha lipoic acid regulates NFkB.
+For example, a highly concentrated extract from green tea given at a therapeutic dose may inhibit VEGF; vitamin D3 at the optimal blood concentration may inhibit IGF signalling; and R+ alpha lipoic acid regulates NFkB.
 This is called ‘precision medicine’ and in April 2014, I completed a course called “genomic and precision medicine” through the University of California to further explore my interest in this growing field.

 Team approach to comprehensive cancer care